-If you’re like thousands of other returning veterans, you’re looking for a civilian job now that you’ve completed your military service.
+Law Enforcement Jobs for Veterans If you’re like thousands of other returning veterans, you’re looking for the education that prepares you for a civilian role after you complete your military service.

 One profession that’s a natural fit for many veterans is law enforcement.
 The skills learned in the military are often transferable to many law enforcement jobs, such as these:

-The direction you take your career depends on you: the amount of time you want to spend on your education, and your own personality, desires and career goals.
+The direction you take depends on you: the amount of time you want to spend on your education, and your own personality, desires, and goals.

 Many law enforcement agencies encourage applicants to complete either an associate’s degree or a bachelor’s degree in a criminal justice-related area.
 Augmenting the experience you gained in the military with a degree will make you a valuable asset to police departments.

-Federal law enforcement agents have duties similar to those of state and local police officers, and they may work for the FBI, the DEA, the INS, the Department of Homeland Security and more.
-They investigate crime, collect evidence, write reports, apprehend criminals and testify in court.
-Generally, federal agents specialize in specific types of crime such as trafficking, fraud or homicide.
+Federal law enforcement agents have duties similar to those of state and local police officers, and they may work for the FBI, the INS, the DEA, the Department of Homeland Security, and more.
+They investigate crime, collect evidence, write reports, apprehend criminals, and testify in court.
+Generally, federal agents specialize in specific types of crime such as trafficking, fraud, or homicide.